 Heidi Rehm, Ph.D.

-Rehm is involved in defining standards for the use of next generation sequencing in clinical diagnostics and the interpretation of sequence variants through her committee roles at the American College of Medical Genetics and Genomics.
-She is also a member of the Clinical Work Group and leading flagship projects within the Global Alliance for Genomics and Health, and serves as a council member of the Human Genome Organization, Human Genome Variation Society, and Human Variome Project.
+Rehm is a board member of the American College of Medical Genetics and Genomics and the National Library of Medicine.
+She serves as an editor of the Cold Spring Harbor Molecular Case Studies journal and as an associate editor of the American Journal of Human Genetics.
 Among Rehm's honors are the BWH Physician Recognition Award for Clinical Innovation and the Boston Business Journal's 40 Under 40 Award for Civic Leadership.
-She was also a member of teams that won the 2012 CLARITY Challenge run by Boston Children’s Hospital and the 2013 Bio-IT World Editors’ Prize for the GeneInsight software system.
+She was also a member of the team that won the 2012 CLARITY Challenge run by Boston Children’s Hospital and the 2013 Bio-IT World Editors’ Prize for the GeneInsight software system.